 See a National Park in the “Off-Season”

 Dubbed America’s best idea, the national parks are American treasures.
 Recently many have been threatened by over-tourism.
 Not only are they much less crowded in the colder months, but many they have special winter-only activities and accessibility.
-Many offer snowshoeing trails, but for more unique winter attractions, Yosemite, Glacier, Crater Lake, Denali, and Mount Rainer have skiing, Denali has dogsledding, Acadia has ice fishing, and Yellowstone has snowmobile tours.
+Many offer snowshoeing trails, but for more unique winter attractions, Yosemite, Glacier, Crater Lake, Denali, and Mount Rainier have skiing, Denali has dogsledding, Acadia has ice fishing, and Yellowstone has snowmobile tours.
 Plus, they all look pretty great covered in a dusting of snow.
 As an added bonus, popular parks like Yellowstone, Zion, and Rocky Mountain National Park have shuttle service that runs during the busy summer months, but in winter, you can drive right through.
+Here are some other ideas to add to your USA bucket list.

 Escape the Cold